A New Media Approach Focused On Individual & Societal Transformation | Research SurveyMar 28, 2021

 Active Actions Being Taken to Expand This Message & Culture

 Through the Collective Evolution Institute (website coming soon), we are working to create more content that helps to bring greater learning on how to implement these strategies in the experience of both journalists and everyday citizens.
 These skills and improvements in self-awareness are valuable regardless of profession.

 The CE Institute aims to explore new and emerging ideas that help us shift towards a societal paradigm where humanity can truly thrive.
 This involves both personal transformation and the awareness of solutions that can be implemented when we reframe the possibilities for how society can function.
 The institute is a collaborative engine designed to explore many verticals that make up the human experience, the through-line being that we can create a thriving world once we are willing to holistically re-question our existing worldviews.

 Our new course, Overcoming Bias & Improving Critical Thinking vol 1 & 2, looks at some of the first stages of developing self-awareness, some basic self-regulation techniques, and learning to become aware of bias.
 In 2021, we will be releasing a few more courses on further self regulation techniques and improving communication around new and emerging ideas as we observe there is a huge crisis of effective communication in society today.

-We also recommend further reading of a 2020 essay called ‘Conspireality: Time For A Serious Conversation? ‘ as it covers some of the specific nuances around why meaningful, yet grounded, conversation needs to happen about the existence of what’s called ‘conspiracy’ in today’s society.
+We also recommend further reading of a 2020 essay written by Joe Martino called 'Conspireality: Time For A Serious Conversation? ' as it covers some of the specific nuances around why meaningful, yet grounded, conversation needs to happen about the existence of conspiracy in today's society.

 We also have a few more courses being prepared that are specific to journalists.